Updated 31st March 2020

 Deliveries: Customers can only book one delivery slot every seven days.
 Personal shoppers and drivers will be confirmed, and new delivery slots will be announced when there is capacity.

 Online: The website directs customers onto a virtual queue.
 Please don't close or refresh this page.
-The app has been taken offline.
+The app has been taken offline and Ocado Reserved has been temporarily suspended.

-Product restrictions: From 18 March, customers will be able to buy a maximum of three of any grocery product and a maximum of two on the most popular products including toilet paper, soap and UHT milk.
-From 5 April, some remove limits will be removed but will remain on the most popular items which include UHT milk, pasta and tinned tomatoes.
+Product restrictions: A maximum of three of any grocery product and a maximum of two on the most popular products including toilet paper, soap and UHT milk.
+Some limits have now been removed from 5 April, but will remain on the most popular items which include UHT milk, pasta and tinned tomatoes.

 Elderly and vulnerable customers: Monday, Wednesday and Friday, all Sainsbury's supermarkets will dedicate 8-9am to serving elderly customers, disabled customers and carers.